tpressley/CK2MusicFileGenerator/README.md

 Usage:
 Download the executable from bin/debug

-Put the executable in the same folder as the .ogg files you're going to use for the game (I personally recomend doing this in a seperate folder from your mod folder)
+Put the executable in the same folder as the .ogg files you're going to use for the game (I personally recommend doing this in a seperate folder from your mod folder)

 Run the .exe